 Even if you purchase the same Coleman furnace, your cost will vary, since factors are different: regions, dealers, installation, and your ability or willingness to negotiate.

 This Coleman furnace cost $5,042.03.
-I did not attempt to bargain down the price with the Sears Improvement salesman.
 This price includes taxes but does not include any federal tax credits or local energy company rebates.

-My local energy company rebate for this Coleman furnace is $250.
+The local energy company rebate for this Coleman furnace was $250.
 Federal tax credits on this model are $1,500.

 Keeping You Updated